A Brief History of Camp Kinderland

 Higher Jewish Education, university-level school of JPFO.

-They paid less and they worked for camp, what a deal.
+This year a Work Group is added, they paid less and they worked for camp, what a deal.

 1949: August 14, Paul Robeson visits camp.